Men's & Women's Track & Field

 In March 2011, it was announced that Amy Griffin, a 1998 UVa graduate and volleyball player for the Cavaliers, pledged $5 million for the construction of a new track and field facility, which started in June 2011.
 In addition to replacing the existing track, plans for the new facility include seating for 1,500 fans, lights, a scoreboard and team locker rooms.

-The new Lannigan Field made its debut at the UVa Team Swashbuckle on March 24, 2012 and hosted the 2012 ACC Outdoor Track and Field Championships.
+The new Lannigan Field made its debut at the UVA Team Swashbuckle on March 24, 2012 and hosted the 2012 ACC Outdoor Track and Field Championships.
+Lannigan field hosts the annual Virginia Challenge, which has become one of the best track and field meets during the outdoor season.

 The new track surface from Beynon Sports Surfaces has eight 48" lanes and a 36.8m radius that provides a ideal training environment, while allowing for fast competition.
 In addition, all field events are within the oval and include two long jump lanes with 179' runways, two high jump pits, two pole vault boxes, two shot put circles, a javelin runway and a discus/hammer throw cage.